TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

 = Version 1.4 =
+* drop support for WordPress 2.5
 * added Italian and Japanese language files
 * fixed small bug with JavaScript errors
+* revamped "List of Tables" to suit WP 2.8 layout, list now sortable
+* show/hide rows/columns with checkboxes in the backend

 = Version 1.3 =
 * fixed bug with shortcode in text widgets for WP 2.8